Neuropathy pain is an annoying pain. It’s sharp, throbbing, burning pain making the affected

 Some experience only a little pain relief.
 Some cannot

-take the drugs due to the adverse
+take the drugs due to the unfavorable

 side-effects.
 Gormish Chiropractic & Rehabilitation recognizes this frustration.